MohamedMassoud/Android-Gamepad-To-PC/README.md

 1- Many thanks to vJoy for implementing the drivers. vJoy's GitHub: https://github.com/shauleiz/vJoy.

 2- Many thanks to rlj1202 for creating the Java library (JvJoyInterface) for vJoy to write vJoy feeder.
 JvJoyInterface's GitHub: https://github.com/rlj1202/JvJoyInterface.

+**Updates Soon**

+1- I am aware about the problems that happen with the crash that happens on button click.
+This is because the current implementation supports only Direct Input gamepads.

+2- I am working on supporting XInput as well this will be released very soon.